-At New Moston Primary, the purpose of our RE curriculum is captured in the main principle of the Manchester Agreed Syllabus for Religious Education 2016- 2021.
-As of September 2022 we will be using the new and updated syllabus to ensure the teaching of RE is current and engaging for children.
+At New Moston Primary, the purpose of our RE curriculum is captured in the main principle of the Manchester Agreed Syllabus for Religious Education September 2022.
+This new syllabus is new and updated to ensure the teaching of RE is current and engaging for children.

 We encourage children to take in to account other people’s views and help them be prepared to listen, discuss and disagree respectfully.
 We want children to explore their own identities, values and beliefs whilst still enabling them to be interested in other peoples.
 We encourage pupils to understand and empathise with people who are different, as well as those who are similar, challenging stereotypes to help pupils become more compassionate individuals.

 The curriculum for RE aims to ensure that all pupils:

 - Become democratic citizens by engaging with ideas in thoughtful and reflective ways

 - Know about and understand a range of religions and worldviews

 - Express ideas and insights about the nature, significance and impact of religions and worldviews

 - Gain and deploy the skills needed to engage seriously with religions and worldviews